Research & Grant Policy

 - a willingness to devote the necessary time and effort to conduct a detailed review of the relevant grant applications.

 Peer reviewers will be instructed to submit their written assessments to the RRC for further appraisal and grant applicants will be provided with the opportunity to respond to any comments made by the Peer Reviewers.
+Peer Reviewers should not use journal-based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles, to assess an individual scientist’s contributions.

 Applications for Small Grants will be assessed by the RRC taking into account: